rielsi/placeable-docs/locator-api-v1/api.md

 Required: FALSE

 Options: Return the json wrapped in the specified callback.
 This paramater allows the response to be JSONP compatible.
 The ContentType for all calls with a callback is 'aplication/javascript'.
+Also, the response code for JSONP calls is always 200.

 Example:
 Wraps the json in "test" callback